Indicator verdict affects how the indicator is processed and handled. Assigned by reputation, returned by the source with highest reliability.

 Indicators are assigned a verdict on a scale of 0 to 3.

-You can change the benign verdict by editing the indicator.
-If you have manually changed the indicator’s verdict and want to recalculate it according to enrichment integrations, click Calculate when editing the indicator.
+You can set the verdict manually by editing the indicator.
+If you manually changed the indicator’s verdict and want to recalculate it according to enrichment integrations, set the verdict to

 Indicator fields are merged according to the source reliability hierarchy.
 This means that when there are two different values for a single indicator field, the field will be populated with the value provided by the source with the highest reliability score.